-How to apply
+How to get started

 To apply for Prosper’s HELOC, you need to fill out an online application.
-The initial application takes just a few seconds to complete and asks for information about how much you want to borrow, your income and your location.
+The initial application asks for information about how much you want to borrow, your income and your location.
 Within minutes, you’ll have a personalized interest rate offer; this initial application does not affect your credit score.
-If you want to proceed, you’ll move on to the next part of the application which should take just a few minutes.
+If you want to proceed, you’ll move on to the next part of the application.
+Most borrowers receive their funds via direct deposit in just a few weeks.

 You can also email Prosper at email@example.com (just don’t share any personal information this way) or call Prosper’s Home Equity Team at 800-954-2172 from Monday through Friday from 8 a.m. to 9 p.m.
 ET and Saturdays from 9 a.m. to 5:30 p.m ET